landinfotech/mycivitas/docs/src/user/guide/register-login-logout.md

 >Note: It is recommended to keep your login credentials confidential to ensure the security of your account.
 If you forget your password, use the `Forgot Password` option on the login page to reset it.

+Click on the 4️⃣ `Forgot Password?` link, to reset your password if you forget it.
+For detailed instructions on the reset password functionality click [here](../manual/forgot-password.md)

 ![Login 3](./img/register-login-logout-6.png)

 Congratulations!
 You have successfully logged in to your MyCivitas account.